Agnibha-31/OXYRA-Powered-Physics-Guided-DO-Forecasting-Temporal-Intelligence/README.md

 3. preserve chronological evaluation and leakage safeguards;
 4. include a small reproducible example or test where possible;
 5. do not replace the saved headline metrics with results from a training set;
-6. document any new dataset’s source, license, schema, units, and preprocessing; and
+6. document any new dataset’s source, license, schema, units, and preprocessing;
 7. state whether model or data files were changed; and
-8. preserve `LICENSE`, `DATA-LICENSE.md`, and `NOTICE`, and document the source and license of any newly added third-party material.
+8. preserve `LICENSE`, `LICENSE-DATA`, `DATA_SCOPE.md`, and `NOTICE`, and document the source and license of any newly added third-party material.

 For bugs or questions, open a [GitHub issue](https://github.com/Agnibha-31/OXYRA-Powered-Physics-Guided-DO-Forecasting-Temporal-Intelligence/issues) with the command used, Python/PyTorch versions, operating system, relevant column names, and the complete error message.
 Do not upload confidential operational data.